Slackadays/Clipboard/documentation/manpages/man.md

 ### **CLIPBOARD_ALWAYS_PERSIST**

-Set this to anything to make CB always use persistent clipboards.
+Set this to "true" or "1" to make CB always use persistent clipboards.

 ### **CLIPBOARD_EDITOR**